 “We brought the supplies you ordered,” Tom told the doctor, “but if you don’t mind, we’re going to head to our quarters and rest up a bit before we unload them.”

-“Nothing's perishable, so it can all keep until you can get to them,” the director agreed.
-“Brian and I will retreat to my office so we can get him set up.
+“Nothing’s perishable, so it can all keep until you can get to them,” the director agreed.
+“Brian and I will retreat to my office so we can get him checked in.
 See you two later.”

 After they had gone, Delgado turned to the feline and said, “Please see to it that we are not disturbed for the next hour.
 The bus with the others should be here by then, but Brian and I have a lot to discuss.”

 “Yes, sir,” Sissy replied.
-Without another word, she took a seat at a computer behind the counter and busied herself with some task that needed her attention.
+Without another word, she took a seat in front of a computer tablet behind the counter and busied herself with some task that needed her attention.
 Delgado turned to the newcomer and gave him a nod.